<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2332164&amp;fmt=gif">

 2. Provide personalized feedback.

-Another advantage of AI-supported simulation learning is its ability to provide personalized feedback through adaptive assessments.
+Another advantage of AI-supported skills practice learning is its ability to provide personalized feedback through adaptive assessments.
 Think of these models as personal learning assistants—they analyze participant responses to identify strengths and pinpoint shortcomings, tailoring the program to align with certain focus areas and difficulty levels.

 Personalized feedback also gives the learner more control over their learning journey.
 Adaptive assessments allow participants to learn at their own pace, more easily track their progress, and focus on specific areas of interest.